Whether guests are motivated by their carbon footprint, animal rights, or health initiatives, we’re all trying to get their favourites on the menus.

-- Why and How to Introduce Plant-Based Foods to Your Restaurant: Over the past decade, consumers under age 40 have upped their vegetable intake by 52 percent.
+- Why and How to Introduce Plant-Based Meals to Your Restaurant: Over the past decade, consumers under age 40 have upped their vegetable intake by 52 percent.
 You could shift one or more menu items to be plant-heavy, meat-supported, or you could create some 100% vegan recipes.

 - Which Plant-Based Menu Items to Add to Your Menu: Delicious, popular and affordable plant-based staples include chickpeas, black beans, portobello mushrooms, cauliflower, corn, avocado, and of course, lots of vegetables.

 - How to Sell More Plant-Based Menu Items: How do you make plant-based options sound appealing to meat-eaters?
 The key is the language on the menu.
 Avoid terms like “meat-free”, “vegan”, and “vegetarian”.